MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 8. Select **Save**.

-9. In the left navigation, select the **Products** tab.

-10. Select the newly created product by selecting the check box to the left of the product name, and then select **Publish**.
+9. In the left pane, select the **Products** tab, select the newly created product by selecting the check box to the left of the product name, and then select **Publish**.

     ![Product selected](media/product-selected.PNG "Product selected")